plantinformatics/lamington/README.md

 Provide your genotype data in VCF ([*Variant Call Format*](https://samtools.github.io/hts-specs/VCFv4.2.pdf)).

+You can download the following [*VCF*](https://dataverse.harvard.edu/file.xhtml?fileId=10744648&version=1.0) file from the [AGG Chickpea - Release 241203](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/SQFKJW) as an example to testing **Lamington**

-You have two options:
+You then have two options:
-* Upload directly: Select a VCF file from your local computer.
+* Upload directly: Select the VCF file from your local computer.
-* Choose from the server: Browse and select a VCF file from a pre-populated list on the Server.
+* Choose from the server: Browse and select the VCF file from a pre-populated list on the Server.

 ![image](https://github.com/user-attachments/assets/b896f34c-ec38-49b7-8dbf-41eca0ea587c)